jcjorel/ec2-spot-converter/README.md

 ### Update CloudWatch Alarms referring the converted Instance Id

-As the tool creates a new instance (so with a new instance id), by default, all existing CloudWatch alarms, that refer to the original converted instance Id, become stale because pointing on a metric associated to a terminated instance Id.
+After a conversion, by default, all existing CloudWatch alarms, that refer to the original converted instance Id, become stale because pointing on a metric associated to a terminated instance Id.

-This behavior can be changed by specifying that these CloudWatch alarms must be updated with the new Instance Id as part of the conversion.
+This behavior can be changed by requesting the tool to update these CloudWatch alarms with the new Instance Id value.

 Specify `--update-cw-alarms` optionally with arguments:
 * When no argument is specified (or `'*'`), all existing CloudWatch alarms in the current account will be searched for instance id reference,